ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_rbac/README.md

 # suite_rbac

-This role applies CLI-managed RBAC resources for MAS 9.2+ based on the selected permission mode and the applications selected for installation.
+This role applies RBAC resources for MAS 9.2+ based on the selected permission mode and the applications selected for installation.

 ## Role Variables